ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 1. Manually written bindings that directly call to library without any statically build part (like JNI and GI).
 They are a bit slower but can directly access libelektra.so.
 1. Manually written bindings that are built statically.

-If you want to manually write a binding make sure you have a good understanding of the possible limitations the interop layer can have (e.g. variadic functions).
+If you want to manually write a binding make sure you have a good understanding of the possible limitations the interop layer can have (e.g. variadic functions, freeing of resources, ...).

 What you will also need is to set up the Compiler + Linker flags, for this I can recommend [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/), because Elektra already provides `.pc` (and `cmake`) files.